 Instagram, as we all know, allow for the use of hashtags.
 However, most people (and brands) use them wrong.

 You’re allowed to use 30 hashtags for a single picture — and you should try to use them all.
 However, it’s futile to use the hashtag #sunset, because there are already so many people using that tag.
 For every hashtag, Instagram’s algorithm picks out nine pictures to feature (click on a tag and you’ll see them).
 The featured pictures are chosen based on two main variables — age (how recent the photo is) and engagement (number of likes).
 So what does it take to get your photo featured?
 Look at those pictures already featured, and you’ll quickly get a sense of how many likes you need to get your picture among the top nine.
 If you get 30 likes on average, then you should only target 30 relevant hashtags where 30 likes will get you featured.
 As you get more and more likes, you’ll have to find new and more popular hashtags to use. it’s simple, it’s effective, and it’s quite a lot of work.

 By targeting specific hashtags and anticipating the number of likes you’re likely to receive, you can make sure to have your picture end up in “Top Posts” for up to 30 tags!

-However, it does really work to follow other accounts, like their pictures, and leave thoughtful comments.
-If you have a couple of hours each day to do this, it actually works.
-But I should let you know that there are various software services that allow you to automate this.
+However, it does work to follow other accounts, like their pictures, and leave thoughtful comments.
+If you have a couple of hours each day to do this, that is.
+There are various software services that allow you to automate this.
 If you use these programs in a responsible manner, you’ll only be following the accounts that you have selected (and that you would have followed anyway), but the software takes care of this for you.
 While you sleep, so to speak.
 This is obviously a gray hat tactic — and Instagram hates it.
 They often shut these services down, one by one.
 And often for good reason.
 Automated “great capture” comments are terrible.
 Still, these software programs can be used for good, too.
 If you decide to use them, use them with great caution — or risk getting suspended by Instagram!

 Here’s an example of a Chrome Extension that you can use to automatically follow, unfollow, like, and comment pictures.
 I won’t link to it, basically because I can’t guarantee the developer’s legitimacy (malware is always an issue with these types of services).